Program Highlights

 International Opportunities

-Around the nation the scope of medicine-pediatrics physicians is quickly spreading past our borders.
+Around the nation, the scope of medicine-pediatrics physicians is quickly spreading past our borders.
 A large number of our patients were born or reside outside of the United States.
 Residents are allowed and encouraged to participate in global initiatives both locally and abroad.
-UTHealth has no set partnership or electives with specific overseas sites; however, our residents have customized rotations in places such as Africa, India, and Central America.
-In addition, our residents have participated in short term trips to Central America with UTHealth Faculty.
-Residents often partner with Memorial Hermann’s Medical Missions foundation who offers assistance with travel expenses and provide needed supplies, equipment and drugs.
-The University of Texas Medical School at Houston is currently collaborating with The University of Texas Medical Branch at Galveston to develop a global health tract open to all medical students, with plans to open to residents.
+UTHealth Houston has no set partnership or electives with specific overseas sites; however, our residents have customized rotations in places such as Africa, India, and Central America.
+In addition, our residents have participated in short-term trips to Central America with UTHealth Houston Faculty.
+Residents often partner with Memorial Hermann’s Medical Missions foundation, which offers assistance with travel expenses and provides needed supplies, equipment, and drugs.
+McGovern Medical School at UTHealth Houston is currently collaborating with The University of Texas Medical Branch at Galveston to develop a global health track open to all medical students, with plans to open it to residents.

 Combined Fellowships

-The University of Texas Medical School at Houston offers combined Fellowships in Nephrology and Endocrinology; however, the Texas Medical Center offers combined fellowships in most subspecialties.
+McGovern Medical School at UTHealth Houston offers combined Fellowships in Nephrology, Endocrinology, and ID; however, the Texas Medical Center offers combined fellowships in most subspecialties.

 Chief Residents

-The UTHealth Med/Peds program director and faculty select two fourth-year residents to serve as Chief Residents.
-These are individuals who have not only excelled clinically but who also displays strong leadership, communication, humanistic and interpersonal skills.
+The UTHealth Houston Med/Peds program director and faculty select two fourth-year residents to serve as Chief Residents.
+These are individuals who have not only excelled clinically but who also display strong leadership, communication, humanistic, and interpersonal skills.
 The chiefs coordinate Med/Peds board review sessions, the intern switch party, and other social gatherings, and serve as liaisons between both departments.

 Other Opportunities